 Prevention Malawi – ISTp versus IPTp-SP

-To determine if scheduled intermittent screening with malaria RDTs and treatment of RDT-positive women with dihydroartemisinin-piperaquine (ISTp-DP) compared with IPTp-SP in the second and third trimesters of pregnancy among HIV-negative pregnant women protected by insecticide–treated bed nets (ITNs) in an area with decreasing malaria transmission and high levels of SP resistance in southern Malawi is associated with:
+The objective of the project was to determine how scheduled intermittent screening with malaria rapid diagnostic tests (RDTs) and treatment of RDT-positive women with dihydroartemisinin-piperaquine (ISTp-DP) compared with IPTp-SP in the second and third trimesters of pregnancy among HIV-negative pregnant women protected by insecticide–treated bed nets (ITNs) in an area with decreasing malaria transmission and high levels of SP resistance in southern Malawi is associated with:

 Additional sub-studies include a cost-effectiveness, acceptability and implementability study and an immunological study.

 The results demonstrated that ISTp is not a suitable alternative to IPTp-SP even in areas with high levels of resistance to SP.